DFE-Digital/bat-design-history/app/posts/register-of-placement-schools/2025-07-30-mapping-our-stakeholders.md

 Mapping stakeholders is one step in understanding the ecosystem around RoPS.
 It helps us plan engagement, test ideas with the right people, and surface risks early.

-We will keep the map under review and share updates as we go.
+We will keep the map under review and share updates as they become available.